benjamin21st/bigdata_2016/README.md

 ## 5. API access
 Once you have database and python dependencies set up.
 These are the endpoints you can request for data (Everywhere that has "yellow" can be replaced to "green" ):
- * /trips/count
+ * /trips/count                        # Get count of all trips we have
- * /tripstats
+ * /tripstats                          # Get all trips we have for this year
-  * /tripstats/yellow
+  * /tripstats/yellow                  # Get all trips for yellow taxi
-   * /tripstats/yellow?count
+   * /tripstats/yellow?count           # Get count of trips for yellow taxi
+   * /tripstats/yellow?count&range=day # Get count of trips per day
-   * /tripstats/yellow?interval=monthly
+   * /tripstats/yellow?interval=monthly # Get monthly distribution of trip count
-  * /tripstats/dist/yellow?range=year
+  * /tripstats/dist/yellow?range=year   # Get the total distance travelled in this year
-  * /tripstats/passengers/yellow?range=year
+  * /tripstats/passengers/yellow?range=year  # Get passenger count for this whole year
-   * /tripstats/passengers/yellow?range=month
+   * /tripstats/passengers/yellow?range=month # Get passenger count for average month
-   * /tripstats/passengers/yellow?range=day
+   * /tripstats/passengers/yellow?range=day   # Get passenger count for average day
- * /spatialstats
+ * /spatialstats                       # Get spatial data